tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

-Any time javascript recognizes an event as taking more than instant time, it can use a promise to wait for the event to finish before handling it A promise is just an object that contains the necessary info to continue running code for delayed processpromises are a javascript thing, not a superagent or jquery promises fail and succeed We call this resolving and rejecting a promise can be directed to a failure or success callback just like we can have a try catch with two different options so far we have always been going through the
+Any time javascript recognizes an event as taking more than instant time, it can use a promise to wait for the event to finish before handling it A promise is just an object that contains the necessary info to continue running code for delayed process promises are a javascript thing, not a superagent or jquery promises fail and succeed We call this resolving and rejecting a promise can be directed to a failure or success callback just like we can have a try catch with two different options so far we have always been going through the